Team-1280/jankboard-2/README.md

 is only necessary if you are building from source; the binaries have no external dependencies.

+The preferred way to run Jankboard on Linux and macOS is to use the Nix package manager.
+However, the below instructions detail how to install and use the required dependencies manually.

 ### Prerequisites

 - Rust and `cargo`.
 Check the [Rust docs](https://www.rust-lang.org/learn) for